p14/code-generator/README.md

 ## How to run
 - Download / clone this repository onto your system
 - Make sure Python is downloaded on your system.
-If you don't have it downloaded yet, you can download it [here](https://www.python.org/downloads/)
+If you don't have it downloaded yet, download it [here](https://www.python.org/downloads/)
 - Open terminal, navigate to the file, and type ```python3 code_generator.py```